 Do tanning beds cause hair loss?

-A study published by the University Medical Center Sart Tilman in Belgium notes that men suffering from androgenic alopecia did lose more hair when they consistently exposed their hair and scalp to UV rays, while men who did not have an alopecia diagnosis showed no change during their study.
-The scientists believe the effect is from the increased micro-inflammation that UVR exposure causes, which alopecia sufferers may be more sensitive to.
+A study published by the University Hospital Center of Sart Tilman in Belgium notes that men suffering from androgenetic alopecia lost more hair when they consistently exposed their scalp to ultraviolet (UV) rays, while men who did not have alopecia showed no change during their study.
+The scientists in the study believe the effect is from the increased micro-inflammation that UV radiation exposure causes — which alopecia sufferers may be more sensitive to.

 UV radiation can damage and age the skin by initiating a molecular cascade that produces reactive forms of oxygen that damage DNA and cell membranes.
 The two types of UV rays found in tanning beds are long-wave ultraviolet A (UVA) and short-wave ultraviolet B (UVB).
 UVB rays will usually burn the superficial layers of your skin and may contribute to the development of skin cancer.
 UVA rays penetrate deep into the dermis, the skin’s thickest layer.
 UVA rays are also linked to skin damage and are thought to play a role in some skin cancers.
 Most tanning beds give off large amounts of UVA, which researchers believe can cause melanoma.

 Although the evidence that tanning beds are directly related to hair loss is still unclear, if you are planning to use a tanning bed or a stand-up tanning booth, you should always be prepared.

 One of the most important steps to take is to protect your hair from exposure to the UV rays emitted from the lamps of the tanning bed.
 UV rays can change the chemical structure of your hair and cause changes in the color.
 Wear a shower cap while you are in the tanning bed, and tuck all of the hair inside the shower cap if you want to keep it protected from the UV rays.
 This is one of the most effective ways to prevent your hair from undergoing any serious damage.